 One of the things that we have noticed recently is the increasing number of older independent travellers on the road.
 Travel is no longer the domain of gap year traveller.
 People of all ages are out there creating their own unique adventures around the planet.

-We are no spring chickens ourselves!
 We have been travelling long-term, between jobs, since our twenties.
-At the moment, have no plans to slow down.
+At the moment, we have no plans to slow down.
 It seems that the more places we go, the more there is to see.

 A gap year can now apply to people of all ages and walks of life.
 Independent Travellers range in age from teens to seventies (and beyond).

 On a trip to New Zealand, an encounter with an Australian woman in her mid-sixties evolved into a friendship.
 She was travelling alone on a backpacker’s Kiwi Express bus.
 Not only had she tried white water river rafting, but she’d also done a bungee jump in Queenstown, New Zealand’s adventure capital.
 Her husband hadn’t wanted to travel, so she had taken off on her own.
 She was having an amazing time pushing her boundaries and learning more about herself and the world.

 When we were in India, we met a teacher in her fifties who had taken a career break.
 She had travelled through New Zealand, motor-biked in Cambodia and rented an apartment in Chiang Mai, Thailand.
 Her next stop was Africa.
 She was travelling on the cheap and having the time of her life.